mdcatapult/xml-splitter/README.md

 # Xml Splitter

 A small utility to help with splitting large xml files into smaller files.
-Utilises Regex to facilitate cleanup and splitting
+Utilises Regex to facilitate cleanup and splitting.

+The splitter automatically handles `.gz` files but does not handle other forms of compression.

 ## Usage